-Welcome to Luminous Photonics, where we are pioneering the future of horticultural lighting.
-Our patented (U.S. Patent #10687478: Optimized LED Lighting Array for Horticultural Applications), infinitely scalable, modularized lighting system achieves near-perfect homogeneous PAR distribution, dramatically improving energy efficiency and plant growth in controlled environments.
+We are pioneers in horticultural lighting.
+Our patented, infinitely scalable, modular LED lighting system delivers homogenous PAR distribution, maximizing energy efficiency and plant growth in controlled environments.

 If the PPFD is spatially uniform at an appropriate level in a plant canopy regardless of the canopy's depth, the net photosynthetic rate of the whole plant canopy should increase significantly, and the decrease in net photosynthetic capacity of lower leaves due to their senescence may be prevented.